Forest Service Map

 The National Forest Service manages valuable products from its forests.
 These include paper, packaging, lumber for construction, renewable energy materials, wood for furniture, and structural material for bridges and transportation.

-The USDA Forest Products Laboratory in Madison WI, conduct research that focus in forest advanced structures, biorefinery, nanotechnology, and woody mass.
+The USDA Forest Products Laboratory in Madison WI conducts research that focuses on forest advanced structures, biorefinery, nanotechnology, and woody mass.

 The Forest Service has a strategic framework to care for the environment and find alternative sources of renewable energy.
 They are currently working on becoming energy neutral.
 FS Science.